 9.2.1 Officials are licensed and categorized according to the positions of responsibility to which they may be appointed.
 Categories 4 through 1 represent increasing proficiency, with separate categories for road and track events.
 Qualifications for upgrading and downgrading shall be specified by the Executive Director and communicated to the licensees.

 9.2.2 Appointment of Officials.

-9.2.2.1 The minimum recommended category for an appointment to a race meet depends upon the highest race category in the meet and the officiating position:
+9.2.2.1 The minimum recommended category for an appointment to a race event depends upon the highest race category in the event and the officiating position:

+Race Chief Chief Other

-Race Category Chief Referee Chief Judge Other Officials
+Category Referee Judge Officials

-A 1 1 3
+Α 1 1 3

-B 1 2 3
+В 1 2 3

-С 2 3
+С 2 3 4

 D 3 3 4

-E 3 4 4
+F 3 4 4

-Also Chie f Timor for 4